Friday, August 9, 2024

 Love.
 Something that comes in myriad forms and fills hearts in thousands of different ways is reduced by the church to a narrow path from hello to marriage.
 Anything that veers from the path is slandered and reviled.
 Brief affairs, friends with benefits, paramours, lovers, serious but never going to marry, trying it out for a while -- such relationships are of no interest to the church.
 Every encounter of the heart is either trash or a step on the ladder to marriage.
 Nothing else can be recognized or discussed.

 Church/Worship.
 There is almost nothing in ordinary daily life that is worse than sitting in church.
 In fact, almost everything you can think of is better than church.
 Cleaning the garage is better than church.
 So is a root canal.
-At least they are interesting.
+At least they are not boring or preachy.
 But of course, the church holds that there is nothing better or more important than church, and they want to make that evaluation imperative.
 To that end they condemn everything that competes with church.
 Sport, money, fame, lawn care, career, profession, self-discovery, jogging, biking, sleeping late -- you name it.
 If it competes with church for attention or pocket change, the church throws shade on it.

 Self-delusion.
 Much ink and wood pulp have been devoted to the topic of self-deception since the enlightenment.
 It is one of the greatest enemies of progress and a complete stop to self-improvement.
 But despite this, the churches insist on faith, that is, on belief without reasons, a form of self-deception, as the measure of a soul and the very foundation of moral goodness.

 The Hero.
 Jesus' main claim to fame is his lineage, and his entire life is devoted to what his father wants, unto the point of dying as a human sacrifice because his daddy wants him to.
 There is nothing heroic in failing to separate from the parent.
 There is nothing heroic in a man of thirty odd years who blindly does whatever his father wants.
 There can be nothing heroic in such an extreme degree of subordination.
-While the acts and sayings of Jesus are another matter, there is no denying that the raison d'etra for Jesus is to obey daddy.
+While the acts and sayings of Jesus are another matter, there is no denying that the raison d'etra for Jesus is to glorify daddy.
 All the life of Jesus can teach is obedience.
 It has no other lesson in it.
-There is nothing heroic in that teaching.
+There is nothing heroic (or moral) in that teaching.

 Morality.
 Nature provides the powers of reasoning about which our monkey brains are sometimes a little too proud.
 It also provides plenty of morally significant data and feelings (such as pleasure, pain, desire, aversion, embarrassment, pride, shame, etc.).
 Moral teachings surely go back much further than any of the holy books or scriptures that are believed in today.
-The reason to believe this is that humans have interests, but they also have the power to make very general, rule like statements.
+The reason to accept this proposition is that humans have interests, but they also have the power to make very general, rule like statements.
 Thus we can expect them to make general, rule like statements that address their interests.
 You can also expect them to have done this throughout the ages that preceded the existence of religious texts (i.e. prior to the bronze age).
 Hence, morality (general moral rule making) is a natural product of human life, and far older than religion or worship of any kind.

 Religion views morality much differently.
 They tend to treat humanity as too inferior a race to have thought up any useful moral rules on our own.
 Our morality must therefore have come from a superior source, something super human must be its origin.

-When they are forced to face reality, the Christian moralist resorts to divine command theory, a version of deontology.
+When they are forced to face moral reality, the Christian moralist resorts to divine command theory, a version of deontology.
 According to this view, as long as there is a divine command relevant to your conduct, you should follow that command.
 Where a divine command is lacking, there can be no sin/immorality because immorality just means violating a divine command, so far as these theorists are concerned.

 Now, it is questionable whether there is a divine command against rape.
 Also against lying.
 Also against insider trading.
 Also against cloning humans.
 Also against AI generated deep fakes.
 Holy books say nothing about stem cells, intellectual property, brain surgery, computers or microplastics.
 Thus divine command theory seems a rather threadbare moral system on the one hand.
 On the other hand, there clearly are divine commands in the holy books that no one intends to follow, and which, in fact, many believers find morally wrong (i.e., immoral).
 A good example of this is the bible's divine command to stone to death all disobedient children.
 Another is the divine command to stone to death all brides who are not virgins.
 Another is the divine command to abort all fetuses that were conceived in adultery.
-Another is the divine command to completely disallow female teachers ("Suffer not a woman to teach" preaches the mean shit-bag known as St Paul).
-Another is the divine command to not marry a divorced woman (Jesus preaches that this adultery).
+Another is the divine command to completely disallow female teachers ("Suffer not a woman to teach" preaches the mean old clod known as St Paul).
+Another is the divine command to not marry a divorced woman (Jesus preaches that this is adultery).
 Now if a believer finds one of these views morally repugnant, to what biblical rule are they appealing?
 They must be relying on their innate moral sense, not on what they are reading.

 Thus, divine command theory is simply inadequate.
 There are not enough commands in ancient lore about the gods to govern modern life, and there are too many divine commands in that lore that are quite simply morally wrong.
 Divine command theory cannot explain the wrongness of a divine command, but modern approaches to morality can.